arrky/git-scratchpad/README.md

 # git-scratchpad

-creates a markdown file for temporary notes and adds it to `.git/info/exclude`
+creates a file for temporary notes or code and adds it to `.git/info/exclude`